 It is always a good idea to find out as much as possible about the current situation before travelling to the Palestinian Territories and to check first to make sure your passport is valid for travel to both Israel and the territories.
-The most used crossing for tourists is the border at Rachels Crossing, just south of Jerusalem.
-It is quite simple to pass here as long as you have a valid American, European or other passport in hand.
-Arab taxis are allowed to travel freely into Bethlehem and beyond and some travelers prefer to take an Arab taxis from East Jerusalem directly across the border and into Bethlehem.
+The most used crossing for tourists is the border at Rachel’s Crossing, just south of Jerusalem.
+It is simple to pass here as long as you have a valid American, European or other passport in hand.
+Arab taxis are allowed to travel freely into Bethlehem and beyond.
+Some travelers prefer to take an Arab taxis from East Jerusalem directly across the border and into Bethlehem.
 Other possibilities include taking Arab bus number 22 from East Jerusalem.
-Bus 32 rns from Jerusalem to Hebron as do Egged buses that go to Hebron and Qiryat Arba.
+Bus 32 runs from Jerusalem to Hebron as do Egged buses that go to Hebron and Qiryat Arba.

 Jordanian Border Crossings

 Traveling from Israel into Jordan is rather easy.
 However, VISA requirements have changed frequently in the last few years so we highly suggest you contact us to learn more about the requirements or check with the Jordanian Tourism site.
 Below is a brief description of each border crossing as well as useful web sites.